This page describes event monitoring in AppDynamics.

 In the AppDynamics model, events represent a change in the state of a monitored application.
-An event can represent an error or exception generated by the application, the crossing of a performance threshold, or an operational change in the application, such as a JVM restart.
+An event can represent an error/exception generated by the application, the crossing of a performance threshold, or an operational change in the application (such as a JVM restart).

+You can use events to investigate application issues underlying performance problems.
 You can define policies that generate notifications or perform actions when an event occurs.
-See Alert and Respond for more information.
-You can also use events to investigate application issues underlying performance problems, as described here.
+See Alert and Respond.

 You can view and analyze events in the Controller UI.
 From the Database Visibility, Server Visibility, or user experience application pages in the UI, you can view events by clicking Events from the left navigation tree.

-From the event details dialog, you can perform actions such as opening a War Room, delete or archive the event, or test action execution.
+- From the Event Details dialog, right-click an event to start a war room, delete or archive the event, or test action execution.

 An event is purged after two weeks, at which point it is no longer accessible.
-To save an event beyond the default snapshot lifespan—for example, if you want to make sure an event associated with a particular problem is retained for future analysis—you can archive the event.
+To save an event beyond the default snapshot lifespan for future analysis, you can archive the event.

 - Select the event from the events list.